 Get one Reward Night after each account anniversary year at eligible IHG hotels worldwide.
 Plus, enjoy a reward night when you redeem points for any stay of 4 or more nights.
 Cardholders also get automatic Platinum Elite status with the IHG® Rewards Club Premier Credit Card.
 A Global Entry or TSA PreCheck fee credit is also an added bonus.
 Find out more: Chase IHG Credit Card Review

 Enjoy several free nights every year, depending on how much you use your World of Hyatt Credit Card.
 You will receive 1 free night after your cardmember anniversary and an extra free night if you spend $15,000 during your cardmember anniversary year.
 You also get automatic World of Hyatt Elite status and 5 qualifying night credits annually.
 Hyatt purchases earn up to 9x points.
 Find out more: World of Hyatt Credit Card Review

 Credit Card Reviews 2020: Cash Back Credit Cards

 Get the highest cash rewards with some of these best cash back credit cards 2019.

-Earn 3% back at U.S. supermarkets (up to $6,000) and 2% back at U.S. gas stations and select U.S. department stores with the Blue Cash Everyday® Card.
-Receive your rewards as a monthly statement credit with this no annual fee card (See Rates & Fees).
+Earn 3% back at U.S. supermarkets (up to $6,000, then 1%) and 2% back at U.S. gas stations and select U.S. department stores with the Blue Cash Everyday® Card from American Express.
+Cash back is received in the form of Reward Dollars that can be redeemed for statement credits with this no annual fee card (See Rates & Fees).
 Find out more: American Express Blue Cash Everyday Card Review

 Capital One Savor Cash Rewards Credit Card